§ 11-1. Oaths and affirmations to be administered with solemnity.

 § 11-7.1.
 Who may administer oaths of office.

-(a) Except as otherwise specifically required by statute, an oath of office may be administered by:
+(a) Except as otherwise specifically required by statute, an oath of office may be administered by any of the following:

-(1) A justice, judge, magistrate, clerk, assistant clerk, or deputy clerk of the General Court of Justice, a retired justice or judge of the General Court of Justice, or any member of the federal judiciary;
+(1) A justice, judge, magistrate, clerk, assistant clerk, or deputy clerk of the General Court of Justice, a retired justice, judge, or clerk of the General Court of Justice, or any member of the federal judiciary.

 (7) The clerk of any county, city, town or incorporated village.